sentenial/aspsp-phone-app/README.md

 - Select your device from the list of devices, then use the "+" sign to install the .ipa.
 - Thats it!

-# Using iTunes (Legacy Method) via a Windows Computer
+# How to install this ipa for IOS Using iTunes (Legacy Method)
 This method works with older versions of iTunes (12.7 or earlier), where app management is still available.
 - Install an Older Version of iTunes: Download and install iTunes 12.7 or earlier from Apple's iTunes download page.
 - Connect Your iPhone: Connect your iPhone to your Windows computer using a USB cable.